 The above quote is taken from Amanda Spielman’s speech at the 2017 ASCL Conference; it may have been better to state, “We will never knowingly or willingly say things which are incorrect, however, we do not and cannot speak absolute truth.
 It’s impossible and we recognise this as an organisation.
 When inspectors have literally been in a school for a couple of hours they are having the best punt they can at what has occurred in the tens/hundreds of thousands of hours of teaching they have not seen.
 In reality, this is now an untenable position for us.”

 Ofsted doesn’t just speak to the powerful; it also speaks to schools, school leaders, teachers and support staff who feel increasingly powerless as the inspection machine rolls over them.
-Bus loads of school leaders and many teachers have lost their job due the over bloated, ill-informed accountability system we have in place.
-There has to be a bottom line in terms of children’s education; this is part of us being responsible as a profession.
-But responsibility cuts two ways; as school leaders we have responsibilities to both our children and our staff.
-Without the latter the former are impoverished.
+Bus loads (note the plural) of school leaders and many teachers have lost their job due the over bloated, ill-informed accountability system we have in place.
+There has to be a bottom line; this is part of us being responsible as a profession and school leaders.
+But responsibility cuts two ways; to both our children and our staff.
+Without the latter the former are improverished.

-Please note, I do not speak from an appointed position of authority about other schools.
+I do not speak from an appointed position of authority about other schools.
 I do not speak for the powerless; I have no such mandate.
 I do not and never have spoken absolute truth; I just give a perspective in the most honest way I can.
 This is based on my experiences, limited as they are, and my beliefs or if you prefer biases.
-I’ll try to use evidence, with all it its limitations including my understanding of it, to inform that perspective.
+I’ll try to use evidence, with it its limitations, to inform that perspective.

 In “Creating the Schools Our Children Need”, Dylan Wiliam looks at the folly of school improvement policies based on sacking poor teachers.
 It is unbelievably difficult to identify, with any certainty, the poorest performing teachers; unless you have eleven or so years on your hands.

-#Solution2 – Implement an annual Safeguarding Audit process in all schools.
-This will remove the need, given by some, for the routine inspection of schools and also massively improve the quality of Safeguarding in our schools.
+#Solution4 – Implement an annual Safeguarding Audit process in all schools and stop the routine inspection of schools.

-#Solution7 – Where there is no improvement in the school’s performance or little hope of it then the Regional School Commissioner would re-broker the governance arrangement for the school; maintained to academy or vice versa, for as long as we have these different designations.
+#Solution6 – Where there is no improvement and little hope of it then the Regional School Commissioner would re-broker the governance arrangement for the school; maintained to academy or vice versa for as long as we have these different designations.
 The new governors would have a detailed longitudinal report and access to the HMI Team at the start of the new phase of the school improvement journey.